vppmatt/Echo-Prompter/README.md

 * I can't get this to work on Android - the speech recognition cuts out after a second of silence and I haven't found a way to fix this.
 I'm therefore running this on a PC but with screen mirroring to android (using nomachine) which works well enough for my purposes.

+## Note

+* I have tried to fix a problem that occurs if you run this on an android device where it stops listening after a few seconds but haven't managed it.
+Instead I am running this on a PC, with screen mirroring (in fact I'm using NoMachine) to display the content on an Android Tablet used on the teleprompter.

+* Viewing the applicaiton in Chrome requires you to make a settings change to allow the microphone to be used if you are deploying this without an SSL certificate (ie http rather than https).
+Go to chrome://flags/#unsafely-treat-insecure-origin-as-secure and add the server URL that is hosting this page (in my case http://teleprompter.local) to the box "Insecure origins treated as secure"

 THE REST OF THIS README FILE IS THE ORIGINAL README FROM SHERWINVISHESH'S PROJECT (SO THE IMAGE IS NOW OUT OF DATE)

 # Echo-Prompter